rickpowell1311/onwrd/README.md

 Take an example of needing to send an email after a purchase has been made.
 Typically in this scenario, the details of the purchase will likely be stored in a database, and then an email sent afterwards.
 In a modern distributed architecture, this email is most likely to be sent as a result of a message being sent on an event bus, but what happens if the this *onward* service (the event bus) is not available?
 The purchase may have already been stored and the originating purchase request needs to finish processing in a timely manner...
 This is the kind of problem that the [outboxing pattern](https://microservices.io/patterns/data/transactional-outbox.html) helps solve.

 Many .NET developers adopt [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) as their chosen ORM.
 As a result, implementing the outboxing pattern with EF core is a common use-case.
-Onward makes this implementation trivial.
+Onwrd makes this implementation trivial.

 # Quick start